harrishancock/ch-sampclass/README.md

 The test code is taken from the Ch SDK User's Guide, section 7.5, listings 1, 2, 3, 5, and 6.
 The unmodified code exhibits the problem exactly as described above; however, the code presented here has been reduced for clarity.

-The crash occurs when libsampclass.dl is compiled with Microsoft Visual Studio 2013 Community Edition and with MinGW gcc 4.9.1, as distributed by the Qt project.
-No other compilers have been tested.

 ## Building the Test Code with CMake